 As you can probably tell by the heading, we will need to show the Court, Arbitrator or Mediator proof that you were in fact damaged by the other party.

 The first question that is asked in a contract damages case is, where are the receipts?
 Proof that you were required to pay a sum of money due to the fault of the other party is the most straightforward way of doing this.
-Without proof of payment, everything gets more complicated, which is OK, we here at MCV Law deal with situations like this all the time but is best to have the proof.
+Without proof of payment, everything gets more complicated.
+This is OK, as we here at MCV Law deal with situations like this all the time, but it is still best to have the proof readily available.

-We can have a strong case but if we can’t prove the damages even the most obvious damages can be denied as the court has no way of evaluating them.
-Courts do not like and generally do not just grant an award because it would be reasonable because the idea behind the courts is to make you whole again, not be reasonable.
+We can have a strong case, but if we can’t prove the damages, even the most obvious damages can be denied as the court has no way of evaluating them.
+Courts do not like and generally do not just grant an award because it would be reasonable, since the idea behind the courts is to make you whole again, not be reasonable.

-Which brings me back to my heading, you need PROOF PROOF PROOF.
-If you were damaged keep the receipts, I know keeping receipts is annoying and can take up space in your wallet, purse or filing cabinet, but it is critical to recovery.
-Recovery is not what happened, it is about what can be proven.
+This brings me back to my heading, you need PROOF PROOF PROOF.
+If you were damaged, keep the receipts.
+I know keeping receipts is annoying and can take up space in your wallet, purse or filing cabinet, but it is critical to recovery.
+Recovery is not about what happened, it is about what can be proven.